 The battery is either a 12 V battery or, if the car is the mild hybridCars with engine alternative B3, B4, B5 or B6 are the mild hybrid type. type, a 48 V battery that also allows regenerative braking while driving.

-The 12 V support battery is located in a box next to the strut tower.
+12 V support battery is located in the engine compartment.

 - The 48 V battery may only be serviced and replaced by a workshop – an authorised Volvo workshop is recommended.

 Specifications for support battery

 Cold start capacityAccording to EN standard. - CCACold Cranking Amperes.
 (A)

 150×90×130 mm (5.9×3.5×5.1 inches)